Custom root certificates¶

 Self-signed certificates should only be used for testing purposes.
 Even if your clients or browsers trust the certificate, Docker containers do not trust each other by default.

-To avoid these issues, use a valid (standard or wildcard) certificate issued by a recognized certificate authority.
+To avoid these issues entirely, use a valid (standard or wildcard) certificate issued by a recognized certificate authority.

 Make certificates available to caddy¶